Brett-Kennedy/DatasetTester/README.md

 ```

 This method collects the data from openml.org, unless check_local_cache is True and the dataset is avaialble
 in the local folder.
-This will collec the specifed subset of datasets identified by the most recent call
+This will collect the specifed subset of datasets identified by the most recent call
 to find_by_name() or find_datasets().
 This allows users to call those methods until a suitable
 collection of datasets have been identified.